bseltz-cohesity/scripts/python/slaMonitor/README.md

 ./slaMonitor.py -v mycluster -u myuser -d mydomain.net
 ```

-## Parameters
+## Authentication Parameters

-* -v, --vip: DNS or IP of the Cohesity cluster to connect to
+* -v, --vip: (optional) DNS or IP of the Cohesity cluster to connect to (default is helios.cohesity.com)
-* -u, --username: username to authenticate to Cohesity cluster
+* -u, --username: (optional) username to authenticate to Cohesity cluster (default is helios)
-* -d, --domain: (optional) domain of username (default is local)
+* -d, --domain: (optional) domain of username (defaults to local)
+* -i, --useApiKey: (optional) use API key for authentication
+* -pwd, --password: (optional) password of API key
+* -np, --noprompt: (optional) do not prompt for password
+* -mcm, --mcm: (optional) connect through MCM
+* -c, --clustername: (optional) helios/mcm cluster to connect to
+* -m, --mfacode: (optional) MFA code for authentication
+* -e, --emailmfacode: (optional) send MFA code via email

+## Other Parameters

+* -y, --daysback: (optional) skip finished runs older than X days (default is 7)
+* -x, --maxlogbackupminutes: (optional) alert log backups ran/running longer than X minutes
 * -s, --mailserver: SMTP gateway to forward email through
 * -p, --mailport: (optional) defaults to 25
 * -f, --sendfrom: email address to show in the from field
 * -t, --sendto: email addresses to send report to (use repeatedly to add recipients)
-* -b, --maxbackuphrs: (optional) defaults to 8
-* -r, --maxreplicationhrs: (optional) defaults to 12
-* -w, --watch: (optional) all, backup or replication (defaults to all)

 ## The Python Helper Module - pyhesity.py